-If UBC wishes to allow others to use one of its trade-marks, it must do so pursuant to a license agreement and all such use must be accompanied by a public notice of the fact that the trade-mark is licensed and that UBC is the owner.
-All such licensing activity should be coordinated through the Office of the University Counsel in accordance with UBC Policy #110 (Third-Party Use of University Trade-Marks), a copy of which is available on the Office of the University Counsel website at:
+If UBC wishes to allow third-parties to use one of its trade-marks, it must do so pursuant to a license agreement and all such use must be accompanied by a public notice of the fact that the trade-mark is licensed and that UBC is the owner.
+All such licensing activity should be coordinated through the Office of the University Counsel in accordance with UBC Policy #110 (Third-Party Use of University Trade-Marks), a copy of which is available here.